hqywork/EntityFramework.wiki.Chinesize/Using-EF7-in-Windows-Phone-Store-Applications.md

 # Using EF7 in Windows Phone Store Applications

+## Phone / Universal Not Yet Supported
+We’re still working thru some issues in order to make EF7 work on Windows Phone and Universal applications.
+This is due to some of our dependencies not yet supporting the wpa81 target platform.

 ## Add Nightly NuGet Feed
 You need to configure NuGet to use the feed that contains nightly builds.